Vets-Who-Code/vets-who-code-app/src/data/blogs/vets-who-code-joins-the-github-global-campus-program.md

 ### Support Vets Who Code

 If this story resonates with you, consider supporting Vets Who Code to help more veterans transition into successful tech careers.
-Your donations can make a significant impact.
+[Donate](https://vetswhocode.io/donate) now to make a significant impact.
 You can also sponsor us on GitHub to get technical updates and support our mission.
 Together, we can make a difference.

 ---